daguilarm/belich-tables/README.md

 #### Customizing Exports

 Currently, there are no customization options available.
 But there is a config item called `exports` where you can define the class to do the rendering.
-You can use the `\Rappasoft\LaravelLivewireTables\Exports\Export` class as a base.
+You can use the `\Daguilarm\LivewireTables\Exports\Export` class as a base.

 More options will be added in the future, but the built in options should be good for most applications.